ellereeeee/blog-posts/2017-12-04 Scope Closure.md

 A module needs closure to be a module.
 A function with just function properties isn't a module since it would be closing over an empty scope.

-You can make only once instance of a module by making the enclosing function an IIFE.
+You can make only one instance of a module by making the enclosing function an IIFE.

 You can also give parameters to the enclosing function, and provide an argument for that parameter when you create an instance.